Skip to main content

 Allen, K.T. & Meadows, E.A.
 (2017).
 The use of vignettes to empower effective responses to attempted sexual assault.
 The Journal of American College Health, 65, 250-258.

-Dr. Meadow's interests are primarily in cognitive-behavioral assessment and treatment, both broadly and especially for anxiety disorders, with a primary professional interest overall in increasing access to effective interventions; these interests are also reflected in her regularly taught courses of Abnormal Psychology at the undergrad level and graduate seminars in CBT and in Ethics and Professional Issues, as well as clinical practicum training.
-Dr. Meadows is also interested in prevention of sexual assault and of psychopathology.
+Dr. Meadows' interests are primarily in cognitive-behavioral assessment, treatment, and training, both broadly and especially for anxiety disorders, with a primary professional interest overall in increasing awareness of and access to effective interventions.
+Dr. Meadows is also interested in prevention of sexual assault and of psychopathology, and in managing distress related to major real-world catastrophes and crises such as climate change.